 Matt has been heavily involved with the WGI indoor percussion activity as an adjudicator and has served on the WGI Percussion Steering Committee.
 His publication “Savage Rudimental Workshop”, is a state of the art rudiment development book with 2 CD accompaniment published by Alfred Music and used world wide.

 Along with being a marching percussion specialist, Matt is a Remo hand drum artist and drum circle facilitator leading drum circles for a variety of both local and national events with his company Rhythm Alive (www.rhythmalive.com)

-He is a proud clinician and endorser for the Yamaha Corporation, Remo Inc, and Sabian Cymbals.
+He is a proud clinician and endorser for the Yamaha Corporation, Remo Inc, Sabian Cymbals, and Malletech Sticks and Mallets.